Compressed hay and hay cubes for horses.

-I have only recently discovered compressed hay bales and at first my main question was “WHY”??
-And then I loaded up my tiny car with horse supplies and and realized I could not get a bale of hay in the hatchback but I could get about 6 small compressed bales back there.
+- I have only recently discovered compressed hay bales, my main question was “WHY”?
+And then I loaded up my tiny car with horse supplies and realized I could not get a single bale of hay in the hatchback but I could get about 6 small compressed bales back there.

 Hay cubes can be soaked for maximum ease of chewing, and also some a great way to add water to your horse’s diet!

-Close up of the compressed flake - note the really small length of hay!
+Close up of the compressed flake – note the really small length of hay!
 The length of hay is even shorter for hay pellets.
-This may help horses digest the hay!
+This may help sensitive horses digest hay more readily and comfortably.

 Pellets, Cubes, and Bricks are pound-for-pound the same as long stem hay.

 - And, they are easier to weigh, so your horse can have a more accurate feeding regime.